Years ago I sat through a criminal trial where a judge threw the book at two young men who casually murdered a house cat.

 That’s not what the charges read for the case.
 Officially, they were tried for an armed robbery case.
 There were no animal cruelty charges in the trial.
 The two men allegedly held up a corner store, then piled into an old car to get away.
 Right after they left the store the passenger aimed his gun out the window and shot someone’s kitty cat that was lounging on a porch.

 There’s a lesson for us in the personal injury world.
 Most people absolutely despise people who text behind the wheel.
-If someone causes a car accident while texting, a judge or jury may respond differently than they would to a driver who reached down to pick up a CD off the floor boards.
+If someone causes a car accident while texting, a judge or jury may respond differently than they would to a driver who reached down to pick up a CD of the floorboards.